doc-ai/tensorflow/tensorflow/contrib/makefile/README_ANDROID_DOCAI.md

 ./.libs/libprotoc.so: error: undefined reference to 'scc_info_FileDescriptorProto_google_2fprotobuf_2fdescriptor_2eproto'
 ```

-Reset the PATH variable, then run:
+Reset the PATH variable to remove the reference to the previously used NDK_ROOT, then run:

 ```
 $ mkdir builds/x86_64.android